Aberdaron: Uwchmynydd

-At Mynydd Mawr the picnic site has views which, on a fine day, take in Cardigan Bay, Bardsey Island and the Wicklow Mountains; at night, South Stack Lighthouse is visible in the distance.
+At Mynydd Mawr, the picnic site has views which, on a fine day, take in Cardigan Bay, Bardsey Island and the Wicklow Mountains; at night, South Stack Lighthouse is visible in the distance.
 A road to the summit, owned by the National Trust, was built during the Second World War to provide access to the heights, where men were posted to give early warning to Liverpool of Luftwaffe air raids.
 The former Coastguard lookout point, manned for almost 80 years before becoming redundant in 1990, provides views over Bardsey Sound to the island.
-The hut contains an exhibition to the natural history of the area, and a mural created by local children.
+The hut contains an exhibition to the natural history of the area and a mural created by local children.

 The headland at Braich y Pwll is the only known location on the British mainland of the spotted rock rose, which produces bright yellow petals that last only one day.
 The coast here has open grass heath land and mountain, giving way to rugged sea cliffs and coves.
-There is a profusion of wildlife, and it is an ideal vantage point to watch the spring and autumn bird migrations.
-Choughs, peregrine falcons, kestrels, puffins, stonechats, guillemots and Manx shearwaters can be seen, and dolphins, porpoises and seals can be spotted in the water.
+There is a profusion of wildlife; it is an ideal vantage point to watch the spring and autumn bird migrations.
+Choughs, peregrine falcons, kestrels, puffins, stonechats, guillemots and Manx shearwaters can be seen; dolphins, porpoises and seals can be spotted in the water.

 Above the sea cliffs are the remains of Capel Mair (St Mary's Chapel), where it was customary for pilgrims to invoke the protection of the Virgin Mary before making the dangerous crossing to Bardsey Island.
 At the foot of Mynydd Mawr is Ffynnon Fair (St Mary's Well), the last stop for pilgrims crossing to the island; the well is a freshwater spring which is covered twice daily by the sea, emerging from the ebbing tide with crystal clear water.